The evolution of accretor stars in binary systems due to accretion of increasingly helium-rich material: Numerical method

 \subsection{Simulated model parameters}

-We consider a binary system with $M_{1,\text{ZAMS}} = \SI{30}{\msun}, M_{2,\text{ZAMS}}=\SI{10}{\msun},$ and $\log~P_\text{ZAMS}=\SI{0.6}{\days}$, one of the binaries in the sample of \richardsEldridge{}, and one of the potential progenitors of LSS 3074, which is a system most likely in a contact phase with both stars filling their Roche lobes.
-The initial time-step is taken to be 10 per cent of the Kelvin-Helmholtz time-scale of the primary star.
-The stars are both assumed to be initially non-rotating, homogeneous with the initial abundances, and the code runs until core helium exhaustion in the donor.
+We consider a binary system with Zero-Age Main Sequence (ZAMS) parameters $M_{1,\text{ZAMS}} = \SI{30}{\msun}, M_{2,\text{ZAMS}}=\SI{10}{\msun},$ and $\log_{10}\left(P_\text{ZAMS}~/~\text{day}\right)=0.6$, one of the binaries in the sample of \richardsEldridge{}, and one of the potential progenitors of LSS 3074, which is a system most likely in a contact phase with both stars filling their Roche lobes.
+The initial time step is taken to be 10~per~cent of the Kelvin--Helmholtz time-scale of the primary star.
+The stars are both assumed to be initially non-rotating, and the code runs until core helium exhaustion in the donor whereupon it crashes due to the model failing to converge.

-Although this model was initially computed to find binary models that would match LSS 3074 at the present day, we caution that the interpretation of this work is not an investigation into the origins of LSS 3074 as a binary.
-We consider three scenarios of evolution: